-Objective: The objective of the sub-fund is to offer you exposure to debt securities denominated in euro.
+Objective: The objective of the sub-fund is to offer you exposure to debt securities denominated in euros, whose issuers have a minimum "investment grade" rating.
 It is an actively managed sub-fund, which means that the portfolio manager does not aim to replicate the performance of a benchmark.
 The sub-fund does not aim for sustainable investment but promotes environmental and social aspects within the meaning of Article 8 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector.
 It does not have a sustainable investment objective.
 Investment policy: The sub-fund mainly invests (without any sectorial restrictions) in bonds and/or other debt securities, fixed or floating, denominated in euro and issued or guaranteed by EU Member States.
-The sub-fund will not invest more than 10% of its net assets in units of other undertakings for collective investment.
+Such securities (or otherwise the issuers thereof) must have a minimum rating of BBB-/Baa3 ('investment grade') on the scale of S&P/Moody's rating agencies.
 The sub-fund applies (a) restrictions on countries that do not meet minimum democratic requirements and (b) a systematic policy of impact bonds such as green and social bonds.
 More information on the product can be found on the website www.dpamfunds.com.
-Benchmark; JPM EMU Government Bond Return.
+Benchmark: JPM EMU Government Investment Grade Total Return.

 Use of the benchmark: The benchmark is used to compare performance.
 The selection and weighting of the assets in the sub-fund's portfolio may differ significantly from the composition of the benchmark.
 The investment policy is in line with the text in the Key Investor Information Document (KID).
 The capital and/or the return are neither guaranteed nor protected.